anyanhui/hozon-element-plus/docs/en-US/guide/theming.md

 ### How to override it?

-If your project also uses SCSS, you can directly change Element Plus style variables.
+If your project also uses SCSS, you can directly change Hozon Element Plus style variables.
 Create a new style file, e.g. `styles/element/index.scss`:

 :::warning